 As of the end of the 2010-11 school year, Gwinnett¹s high school teams had won 213 state championships during my time at the Daily Post.
 I’ve been fortunate enough to see many of those in person.
 I look forward to seeing many more in Gwinnett, where I still live with my wife and two young children.

-News and notes about Gwinnett County athletes shining in college sports
+News and notes about Gwinnett products faring well in college athletics

-News and notes about Gwinnett products doing well in college athletics
+News and notes about Gwinnett graduates faring well in college athletics